reowst/sdk/README.md

 We also have a [FAQ](https://github.com/networknext/sdk/blob/master/FAQ.md) which answers common questions people have about Network Next.

-Finally, if you'd like to evaluate Network Next for your commercial project (whether it's a game or not), please reach out to sales@networknext.com and we'll set you up with a trial.

 cheers

 _- Glenn Fiedler, CEO, Network Next_